A FREE Workshop For Pregnant & New Moms Brought To You By The Postpartum Depression Alliance of IL & Dr. Sarah Allen

 It is appropriate for both first-time and more experienced moms.

-If you feel you need more support than a group or workshop can offer and wish to see me for individual counseling, I see clients in my Northbrook office or for your convenience, via telephone or internet sessions
+If you feel you need more support than a group or workshop can offer and wish to see me for individual counseling, I see clients who live in Illinois or Florida via telephone or video sessions.

 If you have any questions about the workshop or wish to set up a time to discuss your personal needs